View Button & Field Configuration

 Configuration Precedence

-Configuration options are applied in the following order (later options override earlier ones):
+Properties are applied in the following order (later values override earlier ones):

 1. Default values (built into the plugin)